ed-ij/419_LVAV/README.md

 ## Contributing

-Please branch or fork this repository with credit rather than making contributions as this is mostly no longer under development
+Please fork this repository if you want updates to happen quickly, this repository is not under active development.
+However if you develop a new feature or improve the software in any way feel free to create a merge request and we will consider adding it to the project.

 ## Team